stolostron/multicloud-operators-foundation/README.md

 ## Getting Started

-This is a guide on how to build and deploy open-cluster-management Foundation from code.
+This is a guide on how to build and deploy stolostron Foundation from code.

 ### Setup

-Create a directory `$GOPATH/src/github.com/open-cluster-management`, and clone the code into the directory.
+Create a directory `$GOPATH/src/github.com/stolostron`, and clone the code into the directory.
 Since the build process will use (eventually installing) some `golang` tools, makes sure you have `$GOPATH/bin` added to your `$PATH`.

 Populate the vendor directory.
 If necessary, set environment variable `GO111MODULE=on`.